Three Ehrhart Quasi-polynomials: Intermediate weighted Ehrhart quasi-polynomials for parametric polytopes

 In this section, we consider a fixed rational subspace $L\subseteq V$.
 There corresponds an intermediate generating function $S^L(\p(b))(\xi)$ and intermediate weighted sums $S^L(\p(b),h)$ on a parametric polytope $\p(b)$.

-Recall from the introduction the algebras of step-polynomials and quasi-polynomials on $\R^N$, in terms of which we will describe these intermediate sums as functions of the parameter $b\in \R^N$.
+Recall from the introduction the algebras of step-polynomials and quasi-polyno\-mi\-als on $\R^N$, in terms of which we will describe these intermediate sums as functions of the parameter $b\in \R^N$.
 We give more general definitions now.

 \begin{definition} Let $\Psi \subseteq \R^N$. \begin{enumerate}[\rm(i)] \item $\polypp^\Psi(\R^N)$ is the algebra of functions on $\R^N $ generated by the functions $b \mapsto \{\langle\eta,b \rangle\}$, where $\eta\in \Psi$.
 An element of $\polypp^{\Psi}(\R^N)$ is called a \emph{step-polynomial} on $\R^N$. \item For $\Psi=\Q^N$, we obtain the \emph{algebra of rational step-polynomials}, which we abbreviate as $\polypp(\R^N)$. \item For $\Psi=\R^N$, we obtain the \emph{algebra of step-polynomials} $\polypp^{\R^N}(\R^N)$. \end{enumerate} \end{definition} Note that a step-polynomial function (whether rational or not) is a bounded function on~$\R^N$.